 This subscription inkjet ink replacement service can significantly cut your cost of printing, even when you’re dealing with a large volume of colour prints.
 To learn more about Instant Ink, you can read my primer from a few years back.

-If you fall in the “prosumer” camp—someone who expects higher quality than than standard consumer grade products can easily deliver—then the best photo printer choice might be something that’s a little more capable.
+If you fall in the “prosumer” camp—someone who expects higher quality than standard consumer grade products can easily deliver—then the best photo printer choice might be something that’s a little more capable.
 A model like the Canon PIXMA PRO-100.
 When you choose a printer in this class, your photo printing capability gets much more flexible, with professional quality results.
 With a prosumer photo printer you can expect to see more ink tanks, higher quality inks that don’t fade, higher resolution jets and the ability to print in more formats including wider and longer pages.

 Why mention keeping costs down in the same paragraph that I suggest a more expensive prosumer printer might be in the cards?
 It sounds counterintuitive, but if you print a lot of photos, the prosumer printer may save you money in the long term.
 Bigger ink tanks tend to cost less per page, and more tanks means you replace specific hues that have run out so you may end up buying less ink in the long run.